What is the lived experience podcast, and what is it about?

-This is an astounding figure, however, you will find very little by way of digital content on this matter.
+This is an astounding figure; however, you will find very little digital content on this matter.

 Sharing your lived experience helps others and yourself!

-I have found personally that listening to people's lived experiences of them going through a similar situation to be is the most helpful thing by a mile.
+I have found personally that listening to people's lived experiences of going through a similar situation is the most helpful thing, by a mile.

-This is what the show is about, getting people to give you a real insight into how mental illness affects the unit.
-In saying that, all of the guests are inspiring people and the main point of the show is to show everyone that despite how you have been affected by a mental illness you can succeed in life.
+All the guests are inspiring people, and the show's main point is to show everyone that despite how you have been affected by a mental illness, you can succeed in life.

-We need more people to not be ashamed of their traumatic experiences with mental illness and to share them in order to inspire hope in the younger or even older generation.
+We need more people not to be ashamed of their traumatic experiences with mental illness and to share them to inspire hope in the younger or even older generations.

-Mental illness in the family affects you for life in so many ways and it's a great burden (from my experience) on all those around them.
+Mental illness in the family affects you for life in so many ways, and it's a great burden (from my experience) on all those around you.

-If you listen to the podcast you will my first-hand accounts of stories and how the mental health system is severely damaged in Australia despite large amounts of money being thrown at it.
+If you listen to the podcast, you will see first-hand accounts of stories and how the mental health system is severely damaged in Australia despite large amounts of money being thrown at it.

-There are a large number of people in prominent positions who would have experienced what many young carers go through, however, they have not shared their lived experience.
+There are many prominent people who would have experienced what many young carers go through; however, they have not shared their lived experiences.

-We really need these people to stand up to help make a change, if you know anyone I should be contacting, please complete this form
+We need these people to stand up to help make a change if you know anyone I should be contacting, please complete this form

-Our young carers in the community are on the front line when it comes to suicide prevention, it isn't the hotlines!
-Lets get that clear!
+Our young carers in the community are on the front line when it comes to suicide prevention; it isn't the hotlines!

 In the picture myself and my late mother, Anne Kleber